 INTRODUCTION

-Vegetation in semi-arid landscape plays a crucial role in regulating ecological, climatic, and anthropogenic interactions which significantly influence biodiversity, ecosystem services, and human livelihoods.
-The Semi-arid environments are characterized by irregular rainfall patterns, high evapotranspiration rates, and susceptible to environmental degradation as well as climate variability (Yan et al., 2022; Mukete et al., 2024).
-Globally, dryland environments account for over 41% of the Earth's land surface excluding North Atlantic region and providing sustenance for over 2 billion people across the region (Sardans et al., 2024; Dzvene et al., 2025).
+Vegetation in semi-arid landscapes plays a crucial role in regulating ecological, climatic, and anthropogenic interactions, which significantly influence biodiversity, ecosystem services, and human livelihoods.
+The Semi-arid environments are characterized by irregular rainfall patterns, high evapotranspiration rates, and are susceptible to environmental degradation as well as climate variability (Yan et al., 2022; Mukete et al., 2024).
+Globally, dryland environments account for over 41% of the Earth's land surface, excluding the North Atlantic region and providing sustenance for over 2 billion people across the region (Sardans et al., 2024; Dzvene et al., 2025).

-In sub-Saharan Africa (SSA) region where drylands are predominated, vegetation dynamics are intensified and triggered by climatic variability and anthropogenic pressures (Hoscilo et al., 2015; Nzabarinda et al., 2021).
-Nigeria, the ''giant of Africa'' and one the most populous country in the region also reflects these challenges with its northern parts experiencing accelerated environmental pressures due to both natural and human stress like deforestation, overgrazing, land use and landcover changes and conflict related displacements (Okon et al., 2021; Abubakar et al., 2025).
-Borno State, which situated at the heart of the Lake Chad basin experienced a significant vegetation dynamic over the past decades, having a serious consequence for local communities that largely depend on Agricultural practices as major source of livelihood (Laminu, 2011).
+In the sub-Saharan Africa (SSA) region, where drylands are predominated, vegetation dynamics are intensified and triggered by climatic variability and anthropogenic pressures (Hoscilo et al., 2015; Nzabarinda et al., 2021).
+Nigeria, the ''giant of Africa'' and one of the most populous countries in the region, also reflects these challenges with its northern parts experiencing accelerated environmental pressures due to both natural and human stress, like deforestation, overgrazing, land use and landcover changes and conflict-related displacements (Okon et al., 2021; Abubakar et al., 2025).
+Borno State, which is situated at the heart of the Lake Chad basin, experienced a significant vegetation dynamic over the past decades, having a serious consequence for local communities that largely depend on Agricultural practices as a major source of livelihood (Laminu, 2011).
 Thus, monitoring of vegetation dynamics in such regions is highly important for sustainable ecological management.
-However, the conventional vegetation monitoring often fails to capture the nature such complex semi-arid ecosystem (Shettima, et al 2025; Ingle et al., 2025), thereby necessitating the integration of fuzzy logic with geospatial techniques.
-By employing fuzzy and geospatial approach this study provides a more in-depth understanding of vegetation dynastic in the region.
+However, the conventional vegetation monitoring often fails to capture the nature of such complex semi-arid ecosystems (Shettima, et al 2025; Ingle et al., 2025), thereby necessitating the integration of fuzzy logic with geospatial techniques.
+By employing fuzzy and geospatial approach, this study provides a more in-depth understanding of vegetation dynastic in the region.

-The advancements in Geospatial technologies over the past decades have significantly enhanced the process of studying vegetation dynamics across spatiotemporal scale.
-In semi-arid environments, these technologies have become a novel approach for monitoring and assessing vegetation indices such as the Normalized Difference Vegetation Index (NDVI) and Enhanced Vegetation Index (EVI) which provide a quantitative measure for vegetation health and density (Uscanga, 2023; Zhao et al., 2024).
-Furthermore, geospatial modeling improved these assessments by integrating spatial data and climatic parameters into a predictive Approaches using machine learning algorithms (Singha, et al. 2024).
-Fuzzy logic has emerged as a powerful Model for handling the uncertainties inherent in environmental data which introduced by Lotfi A. Zadeh in 1965.
-It allows partial memberships, making it powerful mathematical tool for modeling vague concepts like healthy vegetation or degraded vegetation in dynamic ecosystems (Kumari, 2025).
-Recent applications include Evaluating land suitability for spatial planning in arid regions (Akbari et al., 2019), detection of desertification-prone areas (Shiravi & Sepehr, 2017), Smart soil health monitoring (Prasad et al., 2023) and Combination of fuzzy-AHP and GIS techniques in land suitability assessment for wheat cultivation.
+The advancements in Geospatial technologies over the past decades have significantly enhanced the process of studying vegetation dynamics across the spatiotemporal scale.
+In semi-arid environments, these technologies have become a novel approach for monitoring and assessing vegetation indices such as the Normalized Difference Vegetation Index (NDVI) and Enhanced Vegetation Index (EVI), which provide a quantitative measure for vegetation health and density (Uscanga, 2023; Zhao et al., 2024).
+Furthermore, geospatial modeling improved these assessments by integrating spatial data and climatic parameters into a predictive approach using machine learning algorithms (Singha et al. 2024).
+Fuzzy logic has emerged as a powerful Model for handling the uncertainties inherent in environmental data, which was introduced by Lotfi A. Zadeh in 1965.
+It allows partial memberships, making it a powerful mathematical tool for modeling vague concepts like healthy vegetation or degraded vegetation in dynamic ecosystems (Kumari, 2025).
+Recent applications include evaluating land suitability for spatial planning in arid regions (Akbari et al., 2019), detection of desertification-prone areas (Shiravi & Sepehr, 2017), Smart soil health monitoring (Prasad et al., 2023) and a combination of fuzzy-AHP and GIS techniques in land suitability assessment for wheat cultivation.
 (Kilic et al., 2022).
 In the context of the African continent, several studies have employed fuzzy logic and GIS in semi-arid zones to study land suitability for surface irrigation (Haile & Abebe, 2022) and an irrigation improvement system for Nigerian agricultural fields (Ifeagwu & Okafor, 2024).